ghbouzrbay/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 **This project in the System engineering & DevOps ― Bash series is about:**

-+How to create SSH keys
++ How to create SSH keys

-+What is the advantage of using #!/usr/bin/env bash over #!/bin/bash
++ What is the advantage of using #!/usr/bin/env bash over #!/bin/bash

-+How to use while, until and for loops
++ How to use while, until and for loops

-+How to use if, else, elif and case condition statements
++ How to use if, else, elif and case condition statements

-+How to use the cut command
++ How to use the cut command

-+What are files and other comparison operators, and how to use them
++ What are files and other comparison operators, and how to use them

 **Resources**

-+Loops sample
++ Loops sample

-+Variable assignment and arithmetic
++ Variable assignment and arithmetic

-+Comparison operators
++ Comparison operators

-+File test operators
++ File test operators

-+Make your scripts portable
++ Make your scripts portable